enpace/ilias-chatserver-docker/README.md

 Chatserver Settings:

-* IP-Address/FQN of Chat Server: ILIAS_CHAT_ADDRESS; Note: You can override _client to chatserver_ and _ILIAS to chat server_ connection settings further down.
+* IP-Address/FQN of Chat Server: In order to bind to all networks, it is hardcoded to 0.0.0.0 in the container.
+Note: You can override _client to chatserver_ and _ILIAS to chat server_ connection settings further down.
 * Port of Chat Server: The port you have chosen for your chat server (e.g. as specified for the reverse proxy).
 Rarely used ports are often blocked by firewalls or proxy servers.
 * Sub-Directory: Only if you configured something different than the supplied defaults
 * Protocol: You may choose to let the Node.js server doing the HTTPS handling although I do not recommend that.
 Better use a reverse proxy.
 HTTPS through Node.js requires advanced configuration.
 You have to mount the certificate, key and dh-parameter into the ilias-chatserver container, as well as configuration (by default configuration is loaded from `/etc/chat/[client|server].cfg` in the container.
 Confer to [ILIAS//Modules/Chatroom/README.md](https://github.com/ILIAS-eLearning/ILIAS/blob/trunk/Modules/Chatroom/README.md) for how configuration should look like.